How does a car repair estimate work?

 By calling your claims rep, you can get the repair process rolling, and schedule repairs wherever you like.
 Your rep can also help you arrange a rental car if needed.
 Note: If you're a Progressive policyholder, rental coverage may not apply unless you purchased it before the accident.

 You get a repair estimate after you have filed a claim with your insurance company.

-What does my estimate include?
+What does my car repair estimate include?